jeffgbutler/mybatis-kotlin-examples/README.md

 | Int?        | Integer   | int           |
 | Boolean     | boolean   | _boolean      |
 | Boolean?    | Boolean   | boolean       |

+### example08 - Fully Immutable Object Graphs
+Starting with MyBatis version 3.6, we can now build object graphs with nested objects and collections that are fully immutable.
+This example shows how to do this.
+We still need to define the result maps in XML, but the code is much more compatible with idiomatic Kotlin.